Enova (ENVA)

 Pioneering online lending since 2004 with a massive database of over 65 terabytes of customer behavior data, Enova International (NYSE:ENVA) provides online financial services including installment loans and lines of credit to non-prime consumers and small businesses in the United States and Brazil.

-• Incremental sales significantly boosted profitability as its annual earnings per share growth of 34.1% over the last two years outstripped its revenue performance
+• Performance over the past two years shows its incremental sales were extremely profitable, as its annual earnings per share growth of 34.1% outpaced its revenue gains

-Enova is a standout company.
-The valuation seems fair based on its quality, and we think now is a good time to buy the stock.
+We have an affinity for Enova.
+The valuation looks reasonable when considering its quality, and we think now is an opportune time to buy the stock.

 StockStory Analyst Team